 The Best Time to Visit the Coast

 If you're headed to the coast for a spot of R&R (or to any of Tanzania's idyllic Indian Ocean islands), the best time to travel is during either of the dry seasons.
-The March to May rains are particularly heavy on the coast, making this time of year unreliable for devoted sun worshippers.
-The rains also disrupt underwater visibility, which can be disappointing for scuba divers and snorkelers.
-If you're headed to the Zanzibar Archipelago, consider planning your trip around one of the island's cultural festivals.
+The March to May rains are unusually heavy on the coast, making this time of year unreliable for devoted sun worshippers.
+The storms also disrupt underwater visibility, which can be disappointing for scuba divers and snorkelers.